anhphan2705/Image-Differences-Spotter/README.md

 - Python 3.x
 - Required libraries: scikit-image, OpenCV

-## Usage
+## Installation

+1. Clone the repository or download the script files.

-1. Install the required libraries by running the following command:
+2. Install the required dependencies by running the following command:

    ```
    pip install scikit-image opencv-python
    ```

+## Usage

-2. Place the images you want to compare in the `images` directory.
+1. Place the images you want to compare in the `images` directory.
 The example assumes the images are named `1.jpg` and `2.jpg`.

-3. Adjust the code as needed.
+2. Adjust the code as needed.
 You can modify the image directory, resize dimensions, and preprocessing options to fit your requirements.

-4. Run the script and observe the results.
+3. Run the script and observe the results.
 It will display the original images, the differences between them, and the marked regions where differences are detected.

    ```
    python ./image_spot_differences_source.py
    ```

-5. Optionally, you can uncomment the `write_image` lines to save the output images to the `output` directory.
+4. Optionally, you can uncomment the `write_image` lines to save the output images to the `output` directory.

 ## Code Structure